 Real Estate in Abu Dhabi

-For businesses, we are already starting to see a relaxing of requirements to have an office space with the new Tajer Abu Dhabi and instant licenses.
-These licenses allow for the first two years of operations to be carried out from home.
+For businesses, we are already starting to see a relaxing of requirements to have an office space with the new Tajer Abu Dhabi (now Trader license) and instant licenses.
+These two licenses allow for the first two years and first year of operations to be carried out from home, respectively, whilst the newer freelancer license doesn't require any office space, ever.
 Given the way the world is changing, very few people work in offices 9am-5pm nowadays - this tends to be administrative roles.
 Increasingly we are out and about, travelling and therefore working remotely with mobile communications.
-Increasingly offices are becoming redundant and for new companies coming into the market with sometimes no permanent staff here to start with there isn't a need for offices.
+Increasingly offices are becoming redundant and for new companies coming into the market, sometimes without permanent staff, there isn't a need for offices.
 I see the relaxing of this requirement and it would free up cashflow, negate the need for leases where offices sit empty across the city and make market entry even more cost effective.